weaveworks/weave-gitops/doc/spike/app-notifications.md

   - Could be accomplished using an existing Alert with eventSource field populated with all kustomization object names in use by the application
     - The downside is keeping this up to date as kustomizations/helm releases come and go

+### Application provider
+Create an application provider that uses the involved object for the event, gathers the application labels, and writes structured logging records.
+These structured logs can then be collected and used in tools like grafana with loki to graph activity by application
+#### Pros
+- Application-aware
+- Log data can be accumulated in logging solutions defined by the customer
+#### Cons
+- None

 ---

 |Alternative|Application Aware|Artifacts in Git|Dynamic|Security|Scale|Speed to deliver|